todogroup/todogroup.org/content/en/blog/End-of-Year-2024.md

 [ambassador program](https://todogroup.org/community/ambassadors/).
 The TODO Steering Committee will work on ways to ensure that recognized contributors have the support and templates to effectively assist TODO.

 ![image4](https://github.com/user-attachments/assets/6f8db20d-c1df-4284-84d6-c10f350cb0fa)

+_Note: TODO is accepting responses for our yearly [Community Satisfaction and Engagement Survey](https://forms.gle/9JQQWemd4WVDiqtR6) until December 21st.
+We would love to hear your feedback and identify areas of interest where you’d like to participate_

+{{< button link="https://forms.gle/9JQQWemd4WVDiqtR6" style="secondary" text="Take the Community Satisfaction and Engagement Survey" >}}

 ## Meeting Summary – Strategic Goals Progress Review in 2024